Flag of Bosnia and Herzegovina: Bosnia and Herzegovina after the Dayton Accords

-The Bosnian Serbs, before and after the signing of the Dayton Agreement, viewed the flag with the six fleurs-de-lys as only representing the Bosniaks (i.e. Bosnian Muslims) of Bosnia and Herzegovina.
+The Bosnian Serbs, before and after the signing of the Dayton Agreement, viewed the flag with the six fleurs-de-lis as only representing the Bosniaks (i.e., Bosnian Muslims) of Bosnia and Herzegovina.
 The flag of the state was eventually changed into the current, post-1998 flag.
 The current flag was introduced by the UN High Representative Carlos Westendorp after the Parliament of Bosnia and Herzegovina could not decide on a solution that was acceptable to all parties.
 Aside from the colors, the current flag contains no historical or other references to the Bosnian state.
 The flag is rarely ever seen in Republika Srpska, whose residents prefer to fly either that entity's regional flag or the Serbian national flag instead.
 Some Bosniaks dislike or have no particular affinity for the flag, preferring the former Bosnian national flag used from 1992 to 1998, or the former socialist-era Yugoslav flag instead.